Peace Through Side Payments: Introduction

-\cite{Zheng2019} considers a conflict-mediation model in which before an all-pay auction starts, a mediator can recommend a split of the prize.
-If the split is accepted by both players, then the game ends and peace is achieved; otherwise, both players enter the auction and compete with each other non-cooperatively.
-The difference is that in our model a player is endowed with bargaining power and bargains with the opponent directly.\footnote{Another difference from Zheng (2019) is that we assume that players have private valuations whereas in his model the valuations are common but bidding costs are private.} A consequence of the difference is that in our model the briber can propose different off-path bribes which endogenize player 2's beliefs and replies.
-In particular, in the continuation games of our model, both players' type distributions may be updated whereas in his model only the rejector's type distribution is updated. \cite{Zheng2019b} considers the same mediation model for first-price auctions. \cite{zhengali2021} revisit the all-pay auction model and explore the case where peace cannot be guaranteed.
-In their paper, the mediator's objective is to maximize the sum of the ex-ante payoffs of the players.
+\citet{Zheng2019} considers a conflict-mediation model in which, before an all-pay auction starts, a mediator can recommend a split of the prize.
+If both players accept the split, the game ends and peace is achieved; otherwise, both players enter the auction and compete non-cooperatively.
+The key difference is that in our model one player is endowed with bargaining power and bargains directly with the opponent.
+One consequence is that, in our model, the briber can propose different off-path bribes, which endogenize player 2's beliefs and replies.
+In particular, in the continuation games of our model, both players' type distributions may be updated, whereas in Zheng's model only the rejector's type distribution is updated.

-More generally, our work is related to the conflict mediation literature.
-In one strand of the literature, such as \cite{Bester2006}, \cite{compte2009}, \cite{fey2011}, \cite{horner2015}, and \cite{spier1994pretrial}, an exogenous outside option of peace is assumed for the conflicting parties and there is a mediator who chooses a mechanism to preempt the conflict.
-In another strand of the literature, the outside option is rather determined endogenously by the continuation play during the conflict if the mediation does not preempt the conflict.
-For example, apart from \cite{Zheng2019}, \cite{Balzer2021a} consider a particular mechanism--the Alternative Dispute Resolution (ADR).
-Assuming discrete type distributions, they characterize the optimal ADR mechanism that maximizes the settlement rate.
+More generally, our work relates to the conflict mediation literature.
+One strand assumes an exogenous outside option of peace, with a mediator choosing a mechanism to preempt conflict (e.g., \citet{Bester2006, compte2009, fey2011, horner2015, spier1994pretrial}).
+A second strand, to which our paper contributes, endogenizes the outside option as the continuation play if mediation fails.
+Within this strand, \citet{Zheng2019b} considers the same mediation model for first-price auctions. \citet{Balzer2021a} consider a particular mechanism---Alternative Dispute Resolution (ADR).
+Assuming discrete type distributions, they characterize the optimal ADR mechanism that maximizes the settlement rate. \citet{zhengali2021} revisit the all-pay auction model and explore the case where peace cannot be guaranteed.
+In their paper, the mediator's objective is to maximize the sum of the ex ante payoffs of the players.\footnote{A separate strand studies conflict avoidance under complete information, often modeling wars as Tullock contests (e.g., \citet{bevia2010, Herbst2017, kimbrough2013}).}